Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 =================   ======================================================
 ena_com.[ch]
 Management communication layer.
 This layer is
-                    responsible for the handling all the management (admin) communication between the device and the driver. ena_eth_com.[ch]
+                    responsible for the woke handling all the woke management (admin) communication between the woke device and the driver. ena_eth_com.[ch]
 Tx/Rx data path. ena_admin_defs.h    Definition of ENA management interface.